 No – all teaching activity and course content will be the same and there will be no reduction in the volume of learning.
 To accommodate a 12 week semester, Week 1 will now be a full teaching week with both lectures and tutorials.

-No, the delay will not impact terms of University scholarships, however payment dates may change as a result.
+No, the changed dates will not impact terms of University scholarships, however payment dates may change as a result.
 All scholarship holders will receive the same funding and support as they would with normal semester dates.

 Fees will remain the same, however the Semester 2 census date has changed in accordance with the delayed start.